pallet/zi/README.md

 ## Configuration

-Currently it is not possible to configure much.
-The source paths are fixed to `src/main/clojure` and `src/test/clojure`.
+It uses the maven pom `sourceDirectory` and `testSourceDirectory` settings to locate source, which by default means that it uses `src/main/clojure` and `src/test/clojure`.

 ## Goals

 ### resource

 The resources goal copies clojure source to the target.
+This is probably what you need to make sure that your clj source files end up in your jar file.

 ```xml
     <build>